-- Consider making the most of 20% tax relief on personal pension contributions. - If you are over 55, consider the potentially serious tax implications of accessing your pension early and always seek advice before you do this. - Do you have unused allowances from previous tax years which will soon expire? - Have you reviewed both you and your partner's pension contributions? - · Can you afford to pay more into your pension? - Are you aware of the potential inheritance tax benefits of maximising your pension fund? - Review your letter of instruction to the trustees of your pension fund.
+- If you're over 55, consider the potentially serious tax implications of accessing your pension early - and always seek advice before you do this.

+- Do you have unused allowances from previous tax years that are due to expire soon?

+- Have you reviewed both your and your partner's pension contributions?

+- Can you afford to pay more into your pension?

+- Are you aware of the potential inheritance tax benefits of maximising your pension fund?

+- Review your letter of instruction to the trustees of your pension fund.

+- If you earn £50,000-£100,000

+annually, contributing to a relief

+at source pension through your

+employer, you have probably overpaid

+income tax to HMRC.
+Given the 40%

+income tax bracket for your salary

+range, the default 20% relief at source

+on your pension contributions means

+you're missing out on 20% tax relief.